qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/enterprise_application_development.rst

   * Create widgets on demand.
 For example in tab pages it can be useful to create the instances of hidden tab pages only when the page gets visible for the first time and then save them for later use.
   * Do not dispose instances when there may be *a chance*, that you need an (almost) identically configured instance again within the same user session.
 This typically applies to dialogs e.g. error reporting, message boxes, confirm dialogs, etc.

+.. _pages/enterprise_application_development#initialize_incrementally:

 Initialize Incrementally
 ------------------------

   * Normally big applications consist of multiple parts which are not visibile initially.
 This is true for many things like hidden tab pages or not yet opened dialogs.
   * As the entire load process and evaluation of JavaScript costs precious time, it is a good idea to load functionality only when needed ("on demand").
-  * The newly created :doc:`Generator 2 <.:tool:generator>` (still alpha) makes it possible to easily split application logic into so-named "parts".
+  * The newly created :doc:`Generator 2 <tool/generator>` (still alpha) makes it possible to easily split application logic into so-named "parts".
 This experimental feature will be available with 0.7.3 in a preliminary version and is expected to be integrated into future 0.8 releases.
 Besides the alpha status this new generator is already used by some large applications.
   * To allow such a functionality, it is a good idea to separate application parts from each other as good as possible.
 It is still possible to connect them using callbacks: The usage of another part of the application is checked in all places and in the place where the initialisation should happen a callback is inserted which waits for the initialization of the new classes.

+.. _pages/enterprise_application_development#avoid_hacks:

 Avoid Hacks
 -----------